ndrewtl/airspace-jekyll/_posts/2018-05-04_ordination.md

 <a name="section3"></a>
 # 3. Interpretation of the results

 So we now have a nice ordination plot and we know which plots have a similar species composition.
-We also know that the first ordination axis corresponds to the largest gradient in our dataset (the gradient that explains the most variance in our data), the second axis to the second biggest gradient and so on.
-The next question is: Which environmental variable is driving the observed differences in species composition.
-We can do that by correlating environmental variables with our ordination axes.
+We also know that the first ordination axis corresponds to the largest gradient in our dataset (the gradient that explains the most variance in our data), the second axis to the second biggest gradient and so on. __The next question is: Which environmental variable is driving the observed differences in species composition?__ We can do that by correlating environmental variables with our ordination axes.
 Therefore, we will use a second dataset with environmental variables (sample by environmental variables).
 We continue using the results of the NMDS.

 ```r
 #Load the second dataset